 The Municipality of Amstelveen requires the new complex to have an average overall GPR sustainability score of 7.5 and a score of 10 for the energy module.
 The GPR score for a building is based on five key performance indicators of sustainability: energy, environmental impact, health, quality of use, and future value.

-A thermal storage system will be realised for the apartment complex.
+A thermal storage system has been realised for the apartment complex.
 This system uses underground thermal energy for heating and cooling the complex.
 In anticipation of the new coalition agreement, which specifies that from 2021 onwards new buildings may not be heated with gas, there are no gas connections in the entire complex.

-The entire roof will be fitted with PV panels and solar collectors.
-All apartments will have an energy rating of A.
+The entire roof has been fitted with PV panels and solar collectors.
+All apartments have an energy rating of A.

 Newsletter December 2017